 The more successful your interview, the more likely you will be to get a position that is a good fit for you.
 Consider some this advice for acing your interview:

 Treat it like an interview for a full-time, permanent position.
 The temp agency is the company you will be representing when you go to your temp job.
 Dress appropriately, and show up on time.
 Listen attentively and use positive body language to convey your attention and interest.
-Introduce yourself with a firm handshake.
 Bring your resume, and be ready to answer common interview questions for temp positions.

 Do your research.
 Read up on the company and its goals, and learn about the types of temps typically hired by the organization.
 If you’re interested in temp-to-perm positions, find out whether that’s a common arrangement at this agency.

 Know your availability.
 Are you only available to work during your winter break from college?
 Available 9 to 5, except on Fridays?
-Be honest about when you can work, and when you are unavailable.
+Be up front about when you can work, and when you are unavailable.